This report is available to users in India for ₹40,000 + applicable taxes

 Long term price outlook

-Revival in power demand, commissioning of coal-based capacities, pick-up in industrial activities to boost domestic non-cokingcoal demand
+Rise in power demand, pick-up in industrial activities to boost domestic non-coking coal demand

 Rise in steel production to stoke coking coal demand

-Demand of metallurgical coking coal is expected to go up to 65 million tonnes in fiscal 2023 from 51 million tonnes in fiscal2018 at a CAGR of 5%, led by growth in steel production.
-On the other hand, domestic supply is estimated to remain low inspite of logging a CAGR of 9.5% to 19 MT in fiscal 2023.
-Consequently, the share of imports is forecast to remain high at85-87% over the next five years.
-In absolute terms, coking coal imports are expected to increase to 58 MT in fiscal 2023 from47 MT in fiscal 2018.
+Demand of metallurgical coking coal is expected to go up to 66 million tonnes in fiscal 2023 from 50 million tonnes in fiscal 2018 at a CAGR of 5.4%, led by growth in steel production.
+On the other hand, domestic supply is estimated to remain low in spite of logging a CAGR of 8.3% to 17 MT in fiscal 2023.
+Consequently, the share of imports is forecast to remain high at 85-87% over the next five years.
+In absolute terms, coking coal imports are expected to increase to 58 MT in fiscal 2023 from 47 MT in fiscal 2018.